Is the German health insurance valid in Spain?

 The EHIC does not cover private treatments, medical repatriation, and often only limited dental treatments, which is why additional travel health insurance is strongly recommended.
 [1,5,6]

-Quick Overview: Your Health Insurance in Spain at a Glance
+Quick overview: Your health insurance in Spain at a glance

 The European Health Insurance Card (EHIC): What is covered in Spain?

-• It is only valid with doctors and hospitals affiliated with the public system (Centros de Salud, public hospitals).
+• It is only valid with doctors and in hospitals affiliated with the public system (Centros de Salud, public hospitals).

 • Dental treatments are often very limited or not covered at all.